 The building for the Division of Optometry and the Program in Physiological Optics was completed in 1967.
-This six-story, limestone-faced building is located on East Atwater Avenue and provides space for classrooms, a library, clinics, laboratories, offices, and supporting research and development activities.
-In addition to the main Atwater Eye Care Center (AECC), the school operates the Community Eye Care Center (CECC) on the west side of Bloomington.
+This six-story, limestone-faced building is located on East Atwater Avenue and provides space for classrooms, laboratories, offices, student resource center, and supporting research and development activities.
 In 1992, the School of Optometry opened the Indianapolis Eye Care Center (IECC) in a newly constructed building at 501 Indiana Avenue in Indianapolis.
 Offering an expanded scope of patient care services, the IECC is located near the campus of Indiana University-Purdue University Indianapolis.
-In 2004 the School of Optometry, in conjunction with the IU School of Medicine, opened a clinic in Carmel, Indiana, called IU Eye.
-Fourth-year optometry students receive additional clinical training through external rotations at locations such as Veterans Administration facilities, Indian Health Service clinics, military hospitals, referral centers, and the school's eye care center in Guanajuato, Mexico.
+Fourth-year optometry students receive additional clinical training through external rotations at locations such as Veterans Administration facilities.
+Indian Health Service clinics, military hospitals, and referral centers.

 In 1971, in cooperation with the then-existing Division of General and Technical Studies of Indiana University, the School of Optometry established a two-year program for the preparation of optometric technicians.
 In 1980, the Indiana University School of Optometry established a two-year program for the training of opticians.
 In 1987, the School of Optometry combined the optician and technician programs into one.
+In 2013 a certificate program was initiated for the Optician/Technician program.